nas23ise-dot/gold-shopy/consumer-website/backend/README.md

 1. Verify JWT_SECRET is set in `.env`
 2. Check that tokens are being sent with requests in the Authorization header
 3. Ensure passwords are being hashed correctly

+### Google OAuth Issues

+1. Verify GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET are set correctly in `.env`
+2. Check that the redirect URIs in Google Cloud Console match `http://localhost:5000/api/users/auth/google/callback`
+3. Ensure the Google+ API is enabled in the Google Cloud Console
+4. If using "External" user type, make sure your email is added to "Test users"

 ## Contributing